qiqi-helloworld/ABSGD/README.md

 Reminder
 ----------
-If you want to download the code that reproducing the reported table results for the [Attentional Biased Stochastic Gradient Descent](https://arxiv.org/pdf/2012.06951.pdf), please go to the subdirectories and refer next section!
+If you want to download the code that reproducing the reported table results for the [Attentional Biased Stochastic Gradient Descent](https://arxiv.org/pdf/2012.06951.pdf), please download current repositoary and refer next section!